Onibex/OnibexOneConnect/Smart_Gateway/AWS/AWS_SaaS_SmartGateway_Architechture.md

 1. **SAP RISE** connects to the TGW and sends data to Onibex's VPC via RFC Type G / HTTP/HTTPS.
 2. **Onibex** receives the data through its TGW Attachment → ENI → private ALB → Smart Gateway
-   + Kafka Connect (across two AZs).
+   + Kafka Connect.
-3. **Onibex** then delivers the processed data to the **customer's Target Cloud** (Snowflake, Databricks, SAP HANA, ClickHouse) through Private Link.
+3. **Onibex** then delivers the processed data to the **customer's Target Cloud** (Snowflake, Databricks, SAP HANA, ClickHouse, etc.) through Private Link.

 The customer's VPC also attaches to the TGW, enabling corporate users to connect, optionally via a **VPN Site-to-Site** tunnel, and giving the customer's own applications